 QUEEN VICTORIA - FANCIER OF THE VOLPINO ITALIANO

-Gena was known to weigh 7.5lbs.
+Gena was known to weigh 7.5 lbs.
 The names of her original dogs and their progeny reflect Italian ancestry.
-(This is one reason why we keep our Volpino's named with Italian names to keep their heritage and integrity)
+(This is one reason why we we name our Volpino’s with Italian names— to keep their heritage and integrity.)

 The Queen's pets are not Pomeranian's in the ordinary acceptance of the term, being rather Italian Spitz dogs".